openstack-archive/networking-spp/doc/source/installation.rst

 ++++++++++++++++++++++

 SPP uses hugepage and VMs that use SPP networks also need to use hugepage.
-Normally, the memory on the host should be allocated as hugepage execpt for the amount used by the system services.
+Normally, the memory on the host should be allocated as hugepage except for the amount used by the system services.
 The allocated hugepages are shared by SPP and VMs.